 6kg (=liters) first fixed

 6kg last fixed

-I booked Lindgrensalen, where my final exam presentation will be on May 26th, 2019 at 18.00, for setting up the pole in which to hang the instrument, last weekend of March.
+I booked Lindgrensalen, where my final exam presentation would be, for setting up the pole in which to hang the instrument, for last weekend (30-31) of March 2019.

-The last aim failed because I couldn’t complete the preparing of the last 8 contact mikes and preamps that were needed for those strings in time.
+The first aim failed because I couldn’t complete the preparing of the last eight contact microphones and preamps that were needed for those strings in time.
 The other aims were tried out though, and this is what happened:

-Last time I didn’t have time to properly attach the contact mikes to the strings.
-I only attached them with adhesive tape, which is very unsatisfactory and doesn’t transport the sound vibrations into the mikes very well at all.
+Last time, I only attached the contact microphones with adhesive tape, which doesn’t conduct the sound vibrations into the microphones very well at all.
 This time, I glued them directly on the screws with metal glue while the instrument was hanging in the air.